 Nylon rope is the best option for anchoring.
 It is combined with a chain to form the anchor rode, making it easier to keep the boat steady.
 The elasticity of nylon makes it great for anchoring to sustain the forces from winds and waves.
 Choose a three-strand nylon rope, although braided lines are equally effective.

-What is the best rope for a dock line?
+What is the right rope for a dock line?

 Polypropylene is best for pulling and towing.
 Most of the ropes I talked about above are made of polypropylene.
 From tubes to dinghies, this is a strong material with a nice stretch for ease of retrieval.
 They also have a higher break strength.